 Prior to joining the firm, Mr. Myers was an Associate at a Queens employment law firm focusing on wage and hour litigation, and had worked at a Manhattan law firm where he practiced commercial litigation.

-Before joining the firm, Ms. Boland was an Associate with a Manhattan law firm focusing on employment and labor law, ERISA matters, executive compensation, and commercial litigation.
+Before joining the firm, Ms. Boland was an Associate with a Manhattan law firm focusing on labor and employment law, ERISA matters, executive compensation, and commercial litigation.
 She then worked as Assistant Managing Attorney for a prominent real estate law firm before returning to her true passion - employment law.

 Ms. Boland has been admitted to practice in the courts of the State of New York as well as the United States District Courts for the Southern and Eastern Districts of New York since 2010.